OffchainLabs/nitro-mocks/README.md

 - ArbWasm (`0x71`) ❌
 - ArbWasmCache (`0x72`) ❌

+## Development

+After cloning this repository, run `npm run setup:dev` to clone the Nitro source code needed for development.

 ## Testing & Verification

 This project uses differential testing to ensure the mocks behave identically to Arbitrum's native precompiles.